Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 It is for render a sprite with color and texture.
 It uses `SimpleSpriteRenderer` for rendering.
 It is recommand, when the developer knows, the object has just a couple instances in a layer.
-It uses static variables to count how many GameObject initialized it.
-That's why it will destroy renderer only if the reference number is 0, otherway it will decrease the reference number.
 Please more info about `RendererComponent`.

 ### Header: